 While some of the distributors own their own logistics some do not as it would be difficult for them to maintain the fleet of vehicles as the production has come down from lockdown and in turn has disrupted the distribution chain as well.

-Before COVID-19, the distributors highly relied either on the local autos or on their own logistics company for distribution of mattresses.
+Before COVID-19, the distributors highly relied either on local autos or on their own logistics company for the distribution of mattresses.
 But the local transportation lacked punctuality and reliability in delivering of goods safely.
 Distributors had to arrange a delivery person to handle the mattress in the transportation vehicle.

 “The distributors could not rely on the local transportation for their distributions.
-Most of the transporters do not keep up time.
+Most of the transporters do not keep up on time.
 When they book a consignment at 1 pm, transporters will try roping in another consignment within that time frame.
 Sometimes transporter will not be able to pick up the consignment on time.
-When distributors try reaching them through phone, transporters do not pick up and distributors keep getting calls from the retailers as they would be waiting at the pick-up point,” says Mr. S. Srinivasan, Secretary ISPF.
+When distributors try reaching them through phone, transporters do not pick up and distributors keep getting calls from the retailers as they would be waiting at the pick-up point,” says Mr S. Srinivasan, Secretary ISPF.

-Post lockdown, the scenario was better but the profits were not totally recouped.
+Post-lockdown, the scenario was better but the profits were not totally recouped.
 The pending production orders that were placed during March and April were fulfilled and there arose a need for distributors.

-HOW TO NAVIGATE THIS CHALLENGING TIMES
+HOW TO NAVIGATE THESE CHALLENGING TIMES

 Digital and analytical tools can also create productivity with regard to inventory management, warehousing, and delivery.
-Demand planning for instance, can help distributors deliver the right products at the right time in the most efficient ways.
+Demand planning, for instance, can help distributors deliver the right products at the right time in the most efficient ways.
 This helps in better market penetration for the distributors.
 But the challenge is to decide what kind of analytical and digital help them in enhancing their profits.

-Having a digital presence definitely helps the distributors in gearing up in present scenario where the profits are slowly gaining pace.
+Having a digital presence definitely helps the distributors in gearing up in the present scenario where the profits are slowly gaining pace.
 However upcoming COVID-19 second strain might or might not make way for lockdown.
 But the overall second strain might give the distributors marginal profits if it affects more states.